-After U-M receives myour enrollment deposit, we will send you an email with a link to the University Housing application.
-If you’ve submitted your enrollment deposit and waited three weeks but have not received an email (and it’s after April 4rd), email us at email@example.com.
+After U-M receives your enrollment deposit, we will send you an email with a link to the University Housing application.
+If you’ve submitted your enrollment deposit and waited three weeks but have not received an email (and it’s after April 4rd), email us at firstname.lastname@example.org.
 Make sure you include your U-M ID number.

 Applications recieved by May 6th are randomized for assignment.
 After May 6th, applications will be assigned on a first-come, first-served basis.
 Application preferences are not guaranteed.

 A message will be sent to your University email account when our contract is ready for review.
 The day you receive your contract has no bearing on where you will live.
 (In other words, there are a variety of room types and locations available all the way through our assignment process.)
 Please submit your contract within three days of receiving it.